Shopping Cart Best Practices – An analysis Of Top 200 E-commerce Websites

 The placement of the pricing summary and the primary CTA (usually proceed to checkout) is very important.
 We observed that the majority of the 200 companies placed the pricing summary on the right side of the page.
 Other companies placed it directly below the product(s) listing.
 In all cases, the primary CTA was always right below the pricing summary.

 47% of companies place the pricing summary under the product listing.
 Below are some examples: add the order summary under the product information:

-Of the 200 carts evaluated 48% place the pricing summary on the right side of the page.
+Of the 200 carts evaluated, 48% place the pricing summary on the right side of the page.

-Only 2.5% of carts place the pricing summary on both the top and bottom the product listing.
+Only 2.5% of carts place the pricing summary on both the top and bottom of the product listing.

 Primary Call to Action

 We noticed throughout our research that the majority of cart pages are simple and reduce unnecessary clutter.
 That’s definitely why CRO for e-commerce is becoming challenging.
 Usability issues on sites are mainly non-issues.
-So unless a CRO understands how to make a site more compelling and engaging and is involved in multiple projects for a site, there will be little improvements made to the site.
+So unless a CRO understands how to make a site more compelling and engaging and is involved in multiple projects for a site, there will be few improvements made to the site.